tyla homepage

 google discoverFollow us on Google Discover

-Team Canada has found itself at the centre of a cheating controversy during the Winter Olympics after a foul-mouthed exchange during the curling event.
+Team Canada has been at the centre of a cheating controversy during the Winter Olympics after a foul-mouthed exchange during the curling event.

 Canadian curler Marc Kennedy found himself in a war of words with Sweden's Oskar Eriksson, who accused him of cheating on Friday evening (13 February).